 Who are the best cable broadband providers?

-While the most widely available type of broadband in the UK comes from BT’s Openreach network, Virgin Media supply the majority of the UK’s cable broadband.
+Although the most widely available type of broadband in the UK comes from BT’s Openreach network, Virgin Media supply the majority of the UK’s cable broadband.

 Virgin Media offer speeds of up to a whopping 350Mb and although it’s not the cheapest company out there, it is the most widely available cable broadband provider.
 And, unlike BT, you won’t need to pay for a telephone line when you take out a package.